kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 	Key string `json:"key" protobuf:"bytes,1,opt,name=key"`
 	// operator represents a key's relationship to a set of values.
-	// Valid operators are In, NotIn, Exists, DoesNotExist Operator LabelSelectorOperator `json:"operator" protobuf:"bytes,2,opt,name=operator,casttype=LabelSelectorOperator"`
+	// Valid operators are In, NotIn, Exists, DoesNotExist
+	// The list of operators may grow in the future.
+	// Webhook authors are encouraged to ignore unrecognized operators and assume they don't limit the request.
+	// The semantics of "all requirements are AND'd will not change, so other requirements can continue to be enforced.
+	Operator LabelSelectorOperator `json:"operator" protobuf:"bytes,2,opt,name=operator,casttype=LabelSelectorOperator"`
 	// values is an array of string values.
 If the operator is In or NotIn,
 	// the values array must be non-empty.
 If the operator is Exists or DoesNotExist,